|

 auction houses stepping-in to fill the void.

-everything from designer clothes to fines wines.
-Most lucratively, many
+and they sell everything from designer clothes to fines wines.
+Most

 The fine art registry does not have a opinion of cruise ship art auctions

-advantage of people, and North Carolina is a very safe place to but things at an
+people, and North Carolina is a very safe place to but things at an auction

-auction because of these strict regulations and ethical standards for
+because of these strict regulations and ethical standards for auctioneers.

-see why so many people have issues with cruise ship art auctions.
-This is what I found:
+why so many people have issues with cruise ship art auctions.
+This is

 - Fine art Registry -